mayur295/mayur295/README.md

 </div>

 ## About me :mortar_board:
-I am a undergraduate student, currently studying Electronics Engineering in Ramrao Adik Institute of Technology Navi Mumbai.
-I from very early stage of my lif i have been drwan towards technology,I am curios about every new technology i see.
-Since my 10th standard i have started learn developing some baic wep pages and i want to develop many more projects that i can.
-I believe that **we should keep learning and evolving**. 🧠
+I am a undergraduate student, currently studying Electronics Engineering in Ramrao Adik Institute of Technology Navi Mumbai.From very early stage of my lifE I have been drawn towards technology,I am curios about every new technology I see.
+Since my 10th standard i have started learning developing some basic wep pages and i want to develop many more projects and my goal is to learn full stack development.
+I believe that **we should keep learning and evolving**.

 ## What I know :computer:
 - **Programming**
 	- C
 	- C++
-	- Some Java
+	- Moderate Java
-- **Frontend Development**
+- **Frontend Web Development**
 	- HTML, CSS and moderate Javascript :white_check_mark:
 	- Bootstrap
 	- Wordpress